 View free policies procedures examples from all manuals.
 No obligation, no credit card!

 In any organization there exists a common set of core business processes that must exist for the organization to function properly.
-Small organizations start with a small set of five Core Processes, that are common to every business, and then grow from there.
+Small organizations start with a small set of five Core Business Processes, that are common to every business, and then grow from there.

 First Core Business Processes

 Once you have cash coming in you must account for that cash and complete your tax return, which means you need an accounting process.
 Accounting operates on technology so in a small company a technology process often time is part of accounting (unless you are a technology company and then it is part of product development).

 Next comes your product or service delivery that you collected money for.
 You have to deliver it and deliver it well, with quality, or else you won’t get more money from your customers in the future.
 A small business must hire employees, manage the operation, and finance the ups and downs.
 And lastly, you have to have product development to design products for your customers.

 So what are the Five Core Processes for Small Business?